Reality-Virtually-Hackathon/Mindstate-/README.md

 The focus of this project is assist people to train and develop their mind in VR, using the world's most sensitive EEG-sensitive headband with the accompanying brain spectrum analysis visualization tool pioneered by Masahiro Kahata.

-One goal of the interface is to help people focus and affect the levels of electrical impulses within their brain.
-Creation of balance between hemispheres is known as "coherence", a common goal of meditation and mindfullness.
+One goal of the interface is to help people focus and affect the levels of electrical power within their brain.
+Creation of balance between hemispheres can lead toward "coherence" or "soft focus", a common goal of meditation, mindfullness, and peak performance training.

-In the demo, we will introduce people to the effects of their mind on their surroundings using iteractive elements whose audio and video output is altered by the user's brainwaves.
+In the Mindscape demo, we will show people a reflection of their mind state in the auditory and visual elements of their virtual world, making a unique, immersive work of art.

 We used the Simmetri software and a HTC Vitual Reality headset to create the world in VR.